steledama/lac/README.md

 - Get consumable levels

-  - For each consumable convert to percentage (if necessary)

 - Send it to Zabbix server

 ### Zabbix server

-Display list of printers, show current supplies status and relevant page counts.
+Display list of printers (hosts), show current supplies status and relevant page counts.
 Automatically allert for low supplies.
 View usage history

-### Web part

-The web part of the system provides two tools (WebApps):

-- A web app to help the reseller technician adding a new mfp to be monitored.
-It build a specific agent to be installed and configured locally (see polling part)

-- A web app to help the reseller technician to make a request to the system administrator for adding a new profile to the system

 ## What has been done and what still needs to be done (in development)

-There is currently a working system based on windows scripts.
+There is currently a working system based on windows batch.
-The intentions are to translate the project into javscript, develop the webApps and share the solution in order to be available for anyone who intends to use it and improve with the open source model.
+The intentions are to translate the project into javscript, develop the agent and share the solution in order to be available for anyone who intends to use it and improve with the open source model.

 ## Who maintains and contributes to LAC